 It turned out the problems ABBY.io addressed are real and many people face it.
-But they don't know they face it.
-If you start a project you can't afford to spend time on user education.
+But they don’t know they face it.
+If you start a project — especially a side project — you can’t afford to spend time on user education.
 Many people I spoke with ran test after test without any documentation; very few realized the benefit of a service like ABBY.io.
 When someone finds your product they should immediately be able to understand the problem for which you offer a solution.

 ABBY.io was a niche product.
 You couldn’t run A/B tests with it.
 You were “just” able to evaluate tests and document them so you don’t lose valuable knowledge and insights.
 This reduced the potential audience enormously.
 Lots of companies use Optimizely or Google Analytics to run A/B tests.
 These tools already offer the evaluation part (although not the documentation part).
 Why should these users add another tool, if they don’t see its benefit?